PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 ## JupyterHub Logs: socket.gaierror: [Errno -2] Name or service not known
 * If you see this error in the logs it means the JUPYTERHUB_SERVICE_HOST_IP is misconfigured.

+## Windows user
+* There may be slight differences in how Chrome or Firefox behaves compared to installations on Linux or Mac (YMMV).